Cambodia's Floating Villages Of Tonle Sap Lake

 The most popular time to visit Tonle Sap is during the dry season from November to April.
 This conveniently is also the best time to visit Cambodia in general.

 While this is the most popular time to visit it’s not the only time and perhaps not even the best time.
-As the water rises and the shoreline forest floods, a new lush greenery is born.
-The dry and dusty crop fields are once again flooded with life.
+As the water rises and the shoreline forest floods,

 We visited the area during the dry season and enjoyed it very much but I can only imagine how massive and green the area must get during the monsoons.